OpenCMISS-Examples/OpenCMISS-Iron-tutorials/docs/source/getting_started/installation/docker.md

     ```
     ``` Note:: When using a PowerShell, copy these commands one line at a time.
     ```
-5. Turn off the Docker container.
+3. Shutdown the Docker container.
     ``` bash
     exit
     ```
-6. **For running tutorials** Specify the location of the python modules that you cloned in Step 4.
+4. **For running tutorials** Specify the location of the python modules that you cloned in Step 2.
 This is typically achieved by updating your bashrc file.
 For more information on bashrc files, see the following external [link](https://support.nesi.org.nz/hc/en-gb/articles/360001194536-What-are-my-bashrc-bash-profile-for-).

     Add the following to your `~/oc/opt/bashrc` file (this can be achieved using a text editor on your host operating system).